 - The 3-Day Trip Fishing License costs $30.00.

-- The Trout Permit is mandatory for retaining trout.
+- The Trout Permit is required if you want to keep any trout.

 - Both licenses are non-transferable and non-refundable.

-- You’re allowed to use sport fishing tackle during your fishing period.
+- Sport fishing tackle is permitted during your three-day period.

-- Always adhere to fishing regulations, including size and limit restrictions.
+- Follow all fishing regulations, including size and bag limits.

 Annual Non-Resident Fishing License Pricing

-However, if you plan to retain trout or fish in specific waters, you’ll need a separate Nonresident Trout Permit for an additional $20.
-Remember, these licenses are non-transferable and non-refundable, expiring one year from the purchase date.
+If you plan to keep trout or fish in specific designated waters, add the Nonresident Trout Permit for $20.
+Like other license types, this one is non-transferable and non-refundable, expiring exactly one year from the purchase date.

 Additional Permits Required for Trout Fishing

-Wondering how to keep those trout you catch in Arkansas?
-You’ll need to get a Nonresident Trout Permit, which costs an additional $20.
-This permit is essential for retaining trout while fishing in specific waters designated for trout fishing.
+Want to keep the trout you catch in Arkansas?
+You’ll need a Nonresident Trout Permit, which costs $20 on top of your standard license.
+It’s required for retaining trout in waters specifically designated for trout fishing.
+See the full AGFC trout fishing regulations for a complete list of affected waters.

-- It’s mandatory for non-residents targeting trout in Arkansas.
+- It’s required for all non-residents targeting trout in Arkansas.

-- You can fish without it, but you won’t be able to keep any trout.
+- You can fish without it, but you cannot keep any trout.

-- The permit is necessary for areas like tailwaters below Beaver Lake and Bull Shoals Lake.
+- It covers areas like the tailwaters below Beaver Lake and Bull Shoals Lake.

-- Always comply with all fishing regulations to avoid fines or penalties.
+- Always follow all fishing regulations to avoid fines or penalties.

 Special Considerations for Non-Residents